 The main educational focus is literacy and numeracy across all years.
 We have high expectations, and we are committed to developing independent learning skills.

 We place emphasis on student needs, data analysis and appropriate teaching strategies.
 The school provides a variety of opportunities to enhance student leadership in the school and in the wider community.
-In the River Rangers Cadets program, our local Indigenous Protective Area Rangers are teaching students about traditional land care, plant use and animals.
+We are working on a Walmajarri language project in partnership with community elders and our Indigenous Protective Area Rangers to teach students about traditional land care, plant use and animals.

 The Christian cross symbol represents the cross upon which Jesus Christ was crucified, leading to his glorious resurrection and the promise of eternal life to all who believe in him .
 The holy cross is universally recognised as the principal symbol of the Christian faith today.